Parameterized quantum comb and simpler circuits for reversing unknown qubit-unitary operations: Results

-The time evolution of a closed quantum system can be characterized by a unitary operator $U = e^{-iHt}$ with a Hamiltonian $H$ and time $t$.
+~ The time evolution of a closed quantum system can be characterized by a unitary operator $U = e^{-iHt}$ with a Hamiltonian $H$ and time $t$.
 One can always reverse this transformation via the inverse operation $U^{-1} = e^{iHt}$.
 The reversible nature of quantum unitary reveals a fundamental distinction between quantum computing and classical computing, which also mirrors the time-reversal symmetry of the underlying quantum mechanics.

 The simulation of time-reversed quantum unitary evolution is not only a conceptual cornerstone in the realm of quantum information~\cite{Aharonov1990}, but it also serves as a key technology for the manipulation of quantum systems.
 This intricate process is pivotal for measuring out-of-time-order correlators~\cite{Maldacena2016,Li2017e,Garttner2017}, which serve as diagnostics for quantum chaos and entanglement dynamics.
-Moreover, the ability to reverse an unknown unitary evolution is an important building block for quantum algorithms (e.g., quantum singular value transformation~\cite{gilyen2019quantum}), underscoring its significance in advancing quantum computational capabilities.
+Moreover, the ability to reverse an unknown unitary evolution is an important building block for quantum algorithms (e.g., quantum-signal-processing-based algorithms~\cite{low2017optimal, gilyen2019quantum, wang2023quantum}), underscoring its significance in advancing quantum computational capabilities.

-Reversing an unknown unitary evolution presents a significant challenge since it typically requires complete knowledge of the system but the information of a physics system in nature is often beyond our grasp.
+Reversing an unknown unitary evolution presents a notable challenge since it typically requires complete knowledge of the system but the information of a physics system in nature is often beyond our grasp.
 For the implementation of the inverse operation, one must have an exact characterization of the unitary transformation or the underlying Hamiltonian.
 However, quantum process tomography, the standard technique for such characterization of unitary operation, demands an impractically large number of measurements to fully describe a quantum process~\cite{Baldwin2014,Gutoski2014,Mohseni2008,Haah2023}.
 This requirement renders the exact reversal of a general unknown unitary operation impractical, as the conventional approach of learning and inverting is resource-prohibitive.